Deploying at scale¶

 2. Label your nodes according to the responsibility they should take;

-$ kubectl label nodes node2 reana.io/system=infrastructure $ kubectl label nodes node3 node4 reana.io/system=runtime
+$ kubectl label nodes node2 reana.io/system=infrastructure $ kubectl label nodes node3 reana.io/system=runtimebatch $ kubectl label nodes node4 reana.io/system=runtimejobs

 3. Configure REANA's